Prez remark : Odisha condemns Bengal minister, demands action | Politics

 - India

-Major political parties in President Droupadi Murmu's hoem state Odisha Saturday came down heavily against West Bengal minister Akhil Giri and demanded stringent action against him for his derogatory comments against her.
+Major political parties in President Droupadi Murmu's home state Odisha Saturday came down heavily against West Bengal minister Akhil Giri and demanded stringent action against him for his derogatory comments against her.

 The BJP Tribal Morcha filed an FIR at the Capital police station here against Giri demanding strong action against him.